 - Michele Gentile, who settled in New York, NY in 1899

-Gentile Settlers in the United States in the 20th Century
+Gentile Settlers in United States in the 20th Century

-- Agostino Gentile, aged 19, who emigrated to America from Campobello, Sicily, in 1910
+- Agostino Gentile, aged 19, who immigrated to America from Campobello, Sicily, in 1910

 - Amillo Gentile, aged 16, who landed in America from Ageroli, Italy, in 1910

 - Angela Gentile, aged 18, who settled in America from Gagliano, Sicily, in 1910

 - Alfio Gentile, aged 18, who landed in America from S. Fratello, Sicily, in 1912

 - Achille Gentile, aged 19, who immigrated to the United States from Campotant, Italy, in 1912